romanschejbal/reactgirls/docs/lesson2.md

 ## What is this magic?

 Do you remember I said something about components being more than functions?
-And do you remember I mentioned they are scheduled by React scheduler?
+And do you remember I mentioned they are scheduled by the React scheduler?

 Well, React knows when it's rendering our component and it _swaps_ the `useState` hook for one that's _bound to the component fiber_.
 What is fiber?
-Fiber is a structure that represents the component and how it is stored in memory, with it's state, effects and what not.
+Fiber is a structure that represents the component and how it is stored in memory, with its state, effects and whatnot.

 Don't worry though, you don't have to know all these details and in fact, many professional React developers don't!
 That's what's nice about React.
 In a way, it does so much for us so it's easy and simple to develop complex apps with it.
 And it doesn't ask us to know all the in and outs of it's working, they can be useful though.